 As we were finishing our walk through the gardens, of the Oregonians asked about a rescue zoo so when we were finished looking at orchids, we drove to Zooave and first ate lunch in the restaurant.
 It was another ice-cream for dessert day for me.

-Rescate Animal Zoo Ave, or simply Zooave, is an urban park of approximately 14 hectares, located in La Garita, in the canton of Alajuela, Costa Rica.
-In 1980, Rescate Animal Zooave was born under a new administration with a new vision, prioritizing conservation and animal welfare.
+Rescate Wildlife Rescue Center (formerly Rescate Animal Zoo Ave), is an urban park of approximately 14 hectares, located in La Garita, in the canton of Alajuela, Costa Rica.
+In 1980, Rescate Wildlife was born under a new administration with a new vision, prioritizing conservation and animal welfare.
 The previously owned Zooave opened its doors in the 1960s and was a small private zoo with facilities and a framework that at the time focused on the export and exhibition of wildlife.
-The principal motivation of the facility was to earn profits from the animals.

 The new administration’s goal was to eliminate the previous inadequate location and move the animals to a larger property of 36 acres that borders the Itiquis River and forms an important biological corridor in the area.